SharePoint/sp-dev-docs/docs/embedded/concepts/fluid.md

 1. `npm install`
 1. `npm run dev`
-1. Once webpack is completed, go to `https://localhost:8080`
+1. Once Webpack is completed, go to `https://localhost:8080`
 1. Sign in with the Admin credentials for your tenant
 1. Grant admin consent for your app in the pop-up window
 1. Copy the full URL to another browser tab or send it to someone who has credentials to the same tenant.
 These can be user credentials as long as they are on the same tenant.
 The live changes to the Item Counter on both browsers show that the data is synced between clients.